ml4ai/dass-wills/design-ideas.md

 ## Overview

 When a will is first created, its digital representation has to be written into some sort of persistent storage.
-Subsequent accesses to the will, e.g., for modifications while the testator is alive or devolution after the testator's death, have to be able to locate this representation.
+When the will is accessed after this creation, (e.g., modifications while the testator is alive or devolution after the testator's death), the will must be easy to locate.
 This means that the creation of the will needs to return some sort of locator for its digital representation, which is used for subsequent accesses.
 For this, we need a way to map the testator's ID to the locator for that person's will.

 **TBD:** The details of how the ID-to-locator mapping is implemented.